 When you are getting started with playing the guitar, it’s incredible to find the sheer number of songs that you can learn to play right from the start.
 Since many songs utilize only 2 or 3 major chords, it is easy to pick up these songs when playing.
 A beginner guitarist should start with easy songs such as these.

 You’ll want to always continue learning more on the guitar as you go because with practice you will get better and better, but it’s good to have a starting point on finding some easy guitar songs when you begin your journey in learning.
-Guitar lessons can only show you so much, and you need to be willing to train yourself outside of the lessons as well.
+Whether it’s our NYC-based guitar lessons or online guitar lessons, most instructors can only show you so much, and you need to be willing to train yourself outside of the lessons as well.

 Please take note when you begin, you’re not going to be good.
 It’s not easy to turn into Keith Richards from the Rolling Stones without lots of time and practice.
 But you shouldn’t give up!
 Make those mistakes, learn from them and figure out how to make them sound better.
 It will take some time so be patient.